Undergraduate Degrees in Communications

 Responsibilities and Realities

-Along with the responsibility that comes with classes, communication students may have added responsibilities.
-A communication major learns quickly that to make it in a communications career, experience is everything.
+Communication students may have added responsibilities, in addition to the responsibility that comes with their classes.
+A communication major learns quickly that in order to make it in a communications career, experience is everything.
 Thus, international students may have added responsibilities on campus newspapers, magazines, radio stations, broadcast stations, clubs and more.
-It may take long hours at times to be a part of campus organizations and campus productions, but if a journalism student becomes an editor on their school paper, or if a broadcast student anchors campus news, he will be more inclined to understanding how the communication industry works and will be more prepared when it is time to go into the career world.
+It may take long hours at times to be a part of campus organizations and campus productions, but if a journalism student becomes an editor on their school paper, or if a broadcast student anchors campus news, he will be more inclined to understanding how the communication industry works and will be more prepared when it is time to enter into the career world.
 Students will be encouraged to accept internships and job offers sometimes as early as their freshman year.
 Pursuing an undergraduate degree in communications incorporates the reality that students are in college to build a portfolio.
 If students earn an undergraduate degree in communications but do not have experience, it will be more difficult for them to land a job in the field.

 Expectations and Expediency

-As a communication major, international students can expect to hold the perception of keeping the end in mind.
-Every decision you make not only helps you earn an undergraduate degree in communications, but it also helps you develop the experience, skills and knowledge needed for future communications careers.
+As a communication major, international students should keep their end goal in mind.
+Every decision you make not only helps you earn an undergraduate degree in communications, but also helps you develop the experience, skills and knowledge needed for future communications careers.
 When an international student enrolls as a communications major, he should remember to keep proof of every article, every photo, every brochure that he thinks will help him in his future career.